Setup

 sudo apt-get install -y thehive

-Change ownership of /opt/thp to (User):thehive
+### Change ownership of `/opt/thp` to `(User):thehive`

 chown -R (User):thehive /opt/thp

-db.janusgraph {
+<pre data-title="/etc/thehive/application.conf" data-overflow="wrap" data-line-numbers><code> db.janusgraph {

 storage {